crossplane/crossplane/design/one-pager-crd-scaling.md

 ```bash
 rm -fR  ~/.kube/cache/discovery/<host_port> && time (kubectl get pods > /dev/null)
 ```

+## Summary
+- On AKS and EKS clusters, we can successfully install a single large provider (such as `provider-jet-aws@v0.4.0-preview`) with around 200 GVs, and we observe no service disruptions.
+On GKE regional clusters, installation of a single large provider succeeds (i.e., provider revision transitions to the `Healthy` state) **but those clusters consistently cycle through 3 reconciliation phases (RUNNING -> RECONCILING -> RUNNING -> RECONCILING -> RUNNING -> RECONCILING -> RUNNING) shortly after the provider revision becomes healthy**.
+This stabilization period for the GKE regional clusters can take ~40min and during this period we observe intermittent failures for API server requests (such as those done with `kubectl`), such as TLS handshake timeouts or connection timeouts.
+After this stabilization period (after the managed control-plane scales up to accommodate the CRD load), things work as expected.
+- With `kubectl@v1.23.4` and older versions, we experience client-side throttling against a cluster where a single large provider is installed.
+But starting with the upcoming
+`kubectl@v1.24.0` and `kubectl@v1.23.5` releases, client-side throttling is no longer the bottleneck _under normal conditions_ (for instance, no errors encountered that would cause requests to be repeated).
+- With three large providers (i.e, `provider-jet-aws@v0.4.0-preview`, `provider-jet-azure@v0.7.0-preview` and `provider-jet-gcp@v0.2.0-preview`), we have a worse situation:
+  - On EKS, the initial attempt of installing `provider-jet-gcp@v0.2.0-preview` as the third provider failed (the corresponding provider revision being stuck in the installed but not-healthy state with some CRDs installed).
+Crossplane debug logs just told that the provider revision was unhealthy, and it looked like it was not taking any actions to recover (to be verified), or may be taking actions but with no sign of progress.
+After deleting the corresponding `provider.pkg` and reinstalling it, `provider-jet-gke` preview edition was successfully installed in ~1min.
+  We have also observed restarts of the core Crossplane and RBAC manager pods due to timeouts and also OOM killings.
+Regarding the OOM killings, we may need to revisit the resource quotas put on these nodes for these scenarios.
+  - On AKS, installation of `provider-jet-gcp@v0.2.0-preview` as the third provider was not possible or was progressing very slowly due to frequent Crossplane pod restarts (again due to timeouts while communicating with the control-plane).
+- And according to our measurements on an EKS cluster with these three large providers installed, `kubectl@v1.24.0`'s discovery client tbrl parameters of `(b=300, r=50.0 qps)` still result in client-side throttling with a cold cache, but using a `b=400` prevents client-side throttling, as expected (due to the total API GV count in the cluster).
+Also, even if we completely disable discovery client's rate limiter, it takes ~18s to complete the discovery.

 ## Action Items
 - We can consider cherry-picking [[5]] to all active release branches `v1.23`, `v1.22`, `v1.21`, as the anticipated release date for the `v1.24` release is in April, 2022.